vaibhavbilwal18/Chat-BackEnd/README.md

  - Then config ts, tsx and js
  - After that connect database
  - all confidential info store in .env
+ - Always Start with Schema
+ - Then Routes and validation
  -